 Dr Danijela Špirić-Beard

-She joined LEARN in 2009 where she has been teaching a range of courses on languages, music and art.
+She joined LEARN in 2009, where she has taught courses on languages, music and art.
 These include:

 • Music and Art in fin-de-siècle Europe

 • From Revolutions to the Avant-Garde: The Story of Opera in Russia and Eastern Europe

 • The Art and Culture of Dubrovnik and the Venetian Cities of Dalmatia